bwt-dev/libbwt/README.md

 - `verbose` - verbosity level for stderr log messages (0-4, defaults to 0)
 - `require_addresses` - when disabled, the daemon will start even without any configured wallet addresses (defaults to true)
 - `setup_logger` - enable stderr logging (defaults to true)
+- `prune_until` - prune blocks before the given height or unix timestamp (off by default, requires bitcoind to be configured with `prune=1`)

 #### Electrum
 - `electrum_addr` - bind address for electrum server (off by default)